PeterThramkrongart/cds-language-portfolio/assignments/assignment-4/README.md

 ```console
 bash network_analysis.sh
 ```
-By default, the script runs on an edgelist created by taken from the real headlines from the "real or fake news" dataset from kaggle (https://www.kaggle.com/rchitic17/real-or-fake).
+By default, the script runs on an edgelist created by taken from the real headlines from the [real or fake news](https://www.kaggle.com/rchitic17/real-or-fake) dataset from kaggle .
 If you want to run the script manually, you can do as follows:

 **Step 1: Clone repository**